 Honour the classics

-There are so many shapes, patterns, and colours out there, but don’t forget the classics.
+There are so many shapes, patterns, and colours out there, but don’t forget the classics when you want to use tile in your home.
 There’s always a place for the iconic subway tile or penny tile.

 Make a durable accent wall